Appdynamics/iot-java-sdk/README.md

     * [C++ SDK and Sample App](https://github.com/Appdynamics/iot-cpp-sdk)
     * [Python Sample Code](https://github.com/Appdynamics/iot-rest-api-sample-apps)

+## Miscellaneous
+* Test Code Coverage
+    jacoco is integrated in the build.gradle file
+    * Run jacoco to get a code coverage report from the top-level project directory.
+    ```bash
+       ./gradlew test jacocoTestReport
+    ```
+    * The test code coverage report can be found here
+    ```bash
+      ./sdk//build/jacocoHtml/index.html
+    ```

 ## Versioning

 Versioning of releases of this project is maintained under the [Semantic Versioning Guidelines](https://semver.org/)

 ## Copyright and License